 - Alcoholism: Alcoholism can cause a Vitamin B1 deficiency, leading to health problems such as nerve damage and heart problems.

 - Medications: Certain medications, such as anticonvulsants and birth control pills, can interfere with the absorption of vitamin B.

 - Aging: The elderly are at a higher risk for Vitamin B12 deficiency since they are more likely to have trouble absorbing the vitamin.

 Symptoms and Treatment of Vitamin B Deficiency in the Skin

 Vitamin B deficiency in the skin is usually quite noticeable.
 If deficient in vitamin B, you may experience various skin problems, including dry skin, eczema, psoriasis, and dermatitis.

 - Congenital disabilities

-If you think you may be deficient in Vitamin B, it is essential to see a doctor for testing.
-Treatment for Vitamin B deficiency usually involves taking supplements or getting injections of the vitamin.
+If you think you may be deficient in vitamin B, you must see a doctor for testing.
+Treatment for vitamin B deficiency usually involves taking supplements or getting injections of the vitamin.
 In severe cases, hospitalization may be necessary.

 2+ Topicals® provides nutritional supplementation combining the best of natural ingredients, botanical oils, and advanced chemistry to fulfill this need.
 It is the daily application of all the essential minerals, vitamins, antioxidants, and other nutrients that our skin requires.
 While most people use food, diets, or take oral supplements for their well-being, these methods may not be reaching our skin.
 The best way to feed your skin is direct to it from the outside.
 Discover the benefits of 2+ Topicals® optimized for topical absorption and precise delivery of its ingredients to the targeted skin cells